CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 ## Late Work Policy

 ### Participation
 Participation points in this class are earned through a series of pre-lecture reading assignments, lecture activities, and recitations.
-To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
-In other words, **acquiring 90% of the available points will give you 100% in this category**.
-The amount of points available varies from semester to semester; generally, 10% would be equivalent to 3-4 lectures or recitations.
+To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), you will automatically get full points for up to **four** missed participation activities to account for any absences.
+You do not need to email instructors individually for one-off absences of this sort.

 There will be **no make-ups** for participation points, but you are strongly encouraged to come to office hours to learn or review the materials that you may have missed.